MdSamsuzzohaShayon/youthspike-event-management/README.md

  - Move team - when moving team to another event current event should not have that team
  - When we are in team, in the player list in the place of assigned it will say the name of the team that is assigned to
  - Moreover, the team name will be hyperlink
+ - If there are no logo, do not put any text there

  - **Players**
  - Move player need to work properly